hyoo-ru/crowd.hyoo.ru/README.md

 ### Delta Algorithm

 - Input: Clock, received from Peer.
-- Iterate over all Unit in Doc.
+- Iterate over all Unit in Land.
 	- Skip Units which Time less then Clock Time for same Peer.
 - Return all remainig Units ordered by Time.